 Not all of your eligible family members will become immediate relatives, however.
 Some of them will become preference relatives, and therefore have to wait many years before having the opportunity to immigrate through you.

 Your married children as well as your brothers and sisters benefit from your U.S. citizenship, because you can file I-130 petitions starting the immigration process for them.
-However, they will be considered your preference relatives, meaning that your petition won't get them a visa or green card anytime soon.
-First, they'll be put on a waiting list and subject to an annual limit on the number of visas that are given out.
+However, they will be considered your preference relatives, meaning that your petition won't likely get them a visa or green card anytime soon.
+First, they'll be put on a waiting list based on their priority date, since they're subject to an annual limit on the number of visas that are given out.

 Your married children will fall into the third preference category; your brothers and sisters into the fourth preference category.
 Both are fairly low on the priority list and are likely to wait many years (or even decades, in the case of siblings) before becoming eligible to immigrate to the United States.